fmaule/study-group/promises-async-await/README.md

 So what if you want to await something inside your main scope, given that it's not *async* ?

-You can achieve that in two ways:
+You can achieve that in three ways:

 chaining the function to a .then